 We frequently receive enquiries from employees who have been subject to race discrimination and/or racial harassment at work.
 At Lincs Law Employment Solicitors we want to help.
 Therefore, we set out some information and guidance below which we hope will assist you.
 Alternatively, if you would like to discuss your situation with a specialist, qualified, employment law solicitor, please call us on 01522 440512 for a free consultation.

 We would always advise any person who is subjected to those types of behaviours to take independent legal advice.
 Of course, we hope they would contact us at Lincs Law Employment Solicitors.
-However, if you are considering raising your own complaint or representing yourself at the Employment Tribunal, we set out below some general guidance.
+However, if you are considering raising your own complaint or representing yourself at the Employment Tribunal, you need to be clear about your claim.

 What does the meaning of “Race” include?

 The Equality Act 2010 defines race as including colour, nationality and ethnic or national origins.

 Who is protected from Race Discrimination and Racial Harassment?

 In the employment sphere employees, workers, job applicants, trainees, Company Directors etc are protected from race discrimination or racial harassment by their employer.
 All aspects of the relationship are covered.
 For example, an employee who is discriminated against in the recruitment process would be able to bring a claim against their prospective employer even if they never worked a day for that business.

 How do you know if you have suffered Race Discrimination or Racial Harassment?

 The Equality Act 2010 sets out various ways in which an employer’s treatment of a person because of their race (or perceptions about their race) is unlawful.
 Briefly, it is likely you have suffered race discrimination or racial harassment if any of the following have occurred: –